MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 ### Azure DevOps Services

 With Azure DevOps Services, you connect over the public internet (for example, ```https://contoso.visualstudio.com```).
 You can authenticate using either [Microsoft account](https://www.microsoft.com/account) credentials or [Microsoft Entra ID](/azure/active-directory/active-directory-whatis) credentials, depending on your organization setup.
-Microsoft Entra ID also allows you to enable features such as multi-factor-authentication, IP address restrictions, and more.
+Microsoft Entra ID also allows you to enable features such as multifactor authentication, IP address restrictions, and more.

 We recommend configuring your organizations to use Microsoft Entra rather than Microsoft accounts.
 This approach provides a better experience in many scenarios and offers more options for enhanced security.